Come On In To

 were TV 'geeks' (the term wasn't used in such a context at that time,

 but it would be now) would scour the pages of the latest

-edition of the TV Times, looking for rarities.
-Some stations in
+edition of the TV Times looking for rarities.
+Some companies in

 the ITV network provided very few programmes for the network.
 What they